Entanglement of particles versus entanglement of fields: independent quantum resources: Distinguishable particles

 \subsection{Preliminary summary}

-In summary, already for distinguishable particles, we have demonstrated that particle and field entanglement are phenomena which can occur independently.
-In other words, particle entanglement does not imply field entanglement, and vise versa.
+In summary, we have demonstrated that particle entanglement and field entanglement are phenomena which can occur independently.
+In other words, particle entanglement does not imply field entanglement, nor does field entanglement imply particle entanglement.
 This extends to mixed states [Eq. \eqref{eq:SepDef}] and notions of field and particle separability and inseparability as well.
-Since entanglement serves as a resource in many applications, this also means that particle and field entanglement are resources that are independently accessible, allowing for a high flexibility in diverse quantum technology applications that can simultaneously harness field and particle quantum correlations.
+Since entanglement serves as a resource in many applications, this also means that particle entanglement and field entanglement are resources that are independently accessible, allowing for high flexibility in diverse quantum technology applications that can simultaneously harness field and particle quantum correlations.